Snakemake executor plugin: slurm

 remote-job-local-storage-prefix: "<your node local storage prefix>"

-local-storage-prefix: "<your local storage prefix, e.g. on login nodes>"
+local-storage-prefix: "<your local storage prefix, for example on login nodes>"

 Retries - Or Trying again when a Job failed